16 Traveller reviews from Holiday Watchdog

 - Travel date: 5th January 2010

 xmas in marrakech

+"we,myself (42) & my wife(33)stayed for xmas 09,newly opened or rushed to be opened for xmas?
+Being a builder from the northeast of england the hotel has been finshed in a rush i heard of toilets falling off walls, handrails which were hanging off ,tiles which had sharp edges & a leek through one bedroom ceiling.Most rooms had obviously been finished in a hurry so they could open as there was pain/plaster on the new wooden door frames& tiles, alot of the tiles in the rooms had large cracks and chips out of them makin them look years old not weeks old.
 The swimming pool was only built in seven weeks & the wrong tiles have been placed around the edge makin it slippy as you step in& the pool bottom was very slippy (children were running and sliding into the pool as far as they could).
 The service of all the staff working at the hotel was some of the best i have seen i any hotel iv stayed at.
 The food in the main Restaurant was mainly the same every day and night,.The moroccain was slightly better but the italian was almost the same food as the main resterant and it dose give that impression in the review but they are infact also buffet.The alcoholic drinks weren't up to much, Larger wasnt bad but if your a big drinker this is not the place for you.
 The hotel when it is up and running and they iron out its problems will be quite a nice place to say but should be ala carte for the two other restarants or you are just eating the same food over and over.
 The area in which the hotel was built is miles from any where theres nothing to see out side ,There is a courtesy bus which takes you into town and a taxi which is 80 dr [keep your hand on your wallet] We took a trip which is [fantasia] a night of 1001 nights i enjoyed that very much (but was not very well planned as are coach was the first to arrive so it took 2 hours for our meal as u have to wait for all the coaches from other hotels etc to arrive and go through the tour part as u do) arabian horses and camels good food but rap up, very cold on a night.
 I would recommend this hotel but maybe in another 6/12 month when they have finished and sorted out all the small faults, but in high summer, In Winter its a long City break without the thrills of the city & i would recomend u take some warm clothing for an evening .
 This was our 1st christmas away & if we had not met some very nice people while there, it would have been a very long break away.
 Two other hotels (who also went on the fantasia trip) had told us about their hotels festivities for christmas, which where far better than our "gala meal" (buffet again, but verry nice) but we do understand they had just opend.
 All in all this is a nice hotel, the staff are top notch and in 6/12 month it could be very good."